MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras

 Section~\ref{sec:automata} shows how forest algebras are related to tree automata through their transition algebra.
 This relationship is exactly the same as the relationship between monoids and string automata.

-We provide a first application of our framework in Section~\ref{sec:inceval}, where we show how forest algebra representations can be used to solve the incremental evaluation problem for Boolean MSO formulas on trees with logarithmic update time after linear preprocessing.
+We provide a first application of our framework in Section~\ref{sec:inceval}, where we show how to solve the incremental evaluation problem for Boolean MSO formulas on trees by means of forest algebra formulas.
+This approach allows for logarithmic update time after linear time preprocessing.

 Finally, in Section~\ref{sec:enum}, we show how forest algebras can be used to enumerate MSO queries over trees with logarithmic delay and logarithmic update time after a linear preprocessing step.
-Even if there is an improved algorithm available in~\cite{AmarilliBMN-pods19}, we believe that the presented algorithm is useful.
+Even though there is an improved algorithm available in~\cite{AmarilliBMN-pods19}, we believe that the presented algorithm is useful.
 First, it gives a quite simple demonstration how the general techniques presented in Section~\ref{sec:maintaining} can be applied, and second it is a much simpler algorithm that might actually be more efficient for medium sized trees than the more complex algorithm presented in~\cite{AmarilliBMN-pods19}.